Picture book: Early illustrated books

-Toy books were introduced in the latter half of the 19th century, small paper bound books with art dominating the text.
+Toy books were introduced in the latter half of the 19th century, small paper-bound books with art dominating the text.
 These had a larger proportion of pictures to words than earlier books, and many of their pictures were in color.
 The best of these were illustrated by the triumvirate of English illustrators Randolph Caldecott, Walter Crane, and Kate Greenaway whose association with colour printer and wood engraver Edmund Evans produced books of great quality.
 In the late 19th and early 20th century a small number of American and British artists made their living illustrating children's books, like Rose O'Neill, Arthur Rackham, Cicely Mary Barker, Willy Pogany, Edmund Dulac, W. Heath Robinson, Howard Pyle, or Charles Robinson.
-Generally, these illustrated books had eight to twelve pages of illustrated pictures or plates accompanying a classic children's storybook.

 Beatrix Potter's The Tale of Peter Rabbit was published in 1902 to immediate success.
 Peter Rabbit was Potter's first of many The Tale of..., including The Tale of Squirrel Nutkin, The Tale of Benjamin Bunny, The Tale of Tom Kitten, and The Tale of Jemima Puddle-Duck, to name but a few which were published in the years leading up to 1910.
 Swedish author Elsa Beskow wrote and illustrated some forty children's stories and picture books between 1897–1952.
 Lang's twelve Fairy Books published between 1889 and 1910 were illustrated by among others Henry J. Ford and Lancelot Speed.

 In the US, illustrated stories for children appeared in magazines like Ladies Home Journal, Good Housekeeping, Cosmopolitan, and Woman's Home Companion, intended for mothers to read to their children.
 Some cheap periodicals appealing to the juvenile reader started to appear in the early twentieth century, often with uncredited illustrations.

 Helen Bannerman's Little Black Sambo was published in 1899, and went through numerous printings and versions during the first decade of the twentieth century.
 It was part of a series of small-format books called The Dumpy Books for Children, published by British publisher Grant Richards between 1897 and 1904.